sj3035/frontend-assignment-wedcomp/README.md

-# 💻 Frontend Assignment – Pixel-Perfect Figma Implementation
+# Frontend Assignment – Pixel-Perfect Implementation

 This project is a pixel-perfect, component-driven implementation of the provided Frontend Assignment Figma design.
 It faithfully reproduces the visual layout, typography, spacing, and interactions as required for the evaluation.

 The final application is deployed and can be viewed live at:

-## 🚀 Live Demo
+## Live Demo
 **URL:** [https://frontend-assignment-wedcomp.vercel.app/](https://frontend-assignment-wedcomp.vercel.app/)

 ---